Summer leadership coaching

 In 2020, the Ford School partnered with all students navigating the transition to remote internships and connected students to newly developed remote applied learning opportunities.

 The practical experience and professional networks gained from the summer internship make the decision to accept a particular internship a very significant one for Ford School students.

-At times, a student’s best internship option--the one that will help further his or her career goals--is an unpaid or low-paid internship.
-The Ford School has funding available to help students defray some of the basic costs of pursuing these opportunities.
-These funds are made available through the contributions of Ford School alumni and friends who understand the importance of accepting an internship that advances one’s career goals.
-Students may request up to $3,000 from the Ford School unpaid internship fund to assist in defraying some of the costs incurred in accepting a worthwhile internship opportunity.
+At times, a student’s best internship option—the one that will help further their career goals—is an unpaid or low-paid internship.
+The Ford School has funding available to help students defray the costs of these opportunities.
+Through the generous contributions of Ford School alumni and friends, students are free to pursue the right path for them.

 After returning from an internship, each student submits a written report evaluating and reflecting upon their summer work experience.
 These reports are available as resources to first-year students who are exploring internship options.
 Below are some internship highlights.